braineatingmachines/braineatingmachines.github.io/careers.md

 ## Volunteer Opportunities

-> High-School students part of FTC/FRC teams are given preference!
+> High-School students part of FTC/FRC teams are always welcome!

 Interested in getting involved but not ready for a formal position?
 We welcome volunteers who can: